 The way in which a concept, topic or subject is described varies greatly across disciplines.
 In some disciplines subject and concept descriptors are very precise and in others there are multiple descriptors/terms that may relate to a specific concept.
 Education and the Social Sciences frequently have a multiplicity of relevant search terms.
 Specialist thesauri will help you explore the terminology that relates to your research area and the particular database you are searching.
 Thesauri may help you to focus or broaden your search and locate synonyms and related terms for your concepts.
 Many database have a thesaurus built into the search options.

-For general library enquiries such as opening hours, locating resources on the shelves, copying and scanning and booking study rooms in the library please ask at the Information Desk in Fisher or contact us by phone 9351 2993 or 9351 2994.
-We also have a Chat Now and an Ask Us Now service.
+For general enquiries such as opening hours, locating resources on the shelves, copying and scanning and booking study rooms in the library please ask at the Information Desk in Fisher or contact us by phone 9351 2993 or 9351 2994.
+We also have a Live Chat and Frequently Asked Questions service.

 An academic dissertation or thesis is a large research paper written by students in order to complete their master's or doctoral degrees (PhD).